 Fellowship produces light in your life.
 For with You is the fountain of life; in Your light we see light (Psalm 36:9).
 It gives you the ability to see clearly the issues in your life and around you.
 The will of God becomes clear and focused.

 Fellowship produces strong faith.
-As we enter the dangerous time period before us that precedes the Second Coming of Christ, fellowship will be our anchor in the storm.
+As we enter the dangerous time period before us that precedes the rapture of the church, fellowship will be our anchor in the storm.
 We’ll know how to act in every circumstance.
 The Father will guide us through the turbulent waters and protect us as we dwell in the shadow of the Almighty!

 If you lack fervent joy, if the Word seems dry and lifeless, if you seem gullible to every new wind of doctrine blowing by, if it seems that your faith is weak, check up on your fellowship with the Father.
 He longs for you to share your heart life with Him.
 In tomorrow’s post, I’ll talk about how to find rich, deep fellowship with the Father.

 In His Presence by E.W.Kenyon (1969,Kenyon Gospel Publishing Society, Inc), p.89.